Codecademy/docs/content/python/concepts/functions/functions.md

 ## Functions with Variable Number of Parameters

-When the number of arguments can be different in each function call, the function definition can be modified accordingly.
+When the number of arguments varies with each function call, the function definition can be modified accordingly.

 In the function definition, `*args` is used with the special character `*` indicating that it's possible to loop through and consume all arguments in `*args`.